-- 3.13.
+3.15.
 The disproportionate impact of Covid-19 on B.A.M.E. communities and the horrific death of George Floyd in the United States prompted a resurgence in the Black Lives Matter movement across the world.
-Both events have underlined the ongoing issues of structural inequalities and racism that affect B.A.M.E. communities in the UK. - 3.14.
-In Merton we are committed to continuing to engage with our diverse communities to better understand and develop appropriate measures to address the issues affecting the borough's B.A.M.E. communities.
-We will continue to work in partnership to identify and address the causes of the inequality still faced by some of our residents. - 3.15.
-Within the council we have re-established a B.A.M.E. staff forum and have been working with the Race Equality Network (REN) to develop Equality Diversity and Inclusion training and anti- racist initiatives across the council. - 3.16.
-The disproportionate impact of Covid-19 on some communities underlines the importance of small community led voluntary groups in Merton to support and engage with more marginalised communities.
+Both events have underlined the ongoing issues of structural inequalities and racism that affect B.A.M.E. communities in the UK.

+- 3.16.
+In Merton we are committed to continuous engagement with our diverse communities to better understand and develop appropriate measures to address the issues affecting the borough's B.A.M.E. communities.
+We will continue to work in partnership to identify and address the causes of the inequality still faced by some of our residents. - 3.17.
+Within the council we have been working with the Race Equality Network (REN) to develop Equality Diversity and Inclusion training and anti-racist initiatives across the council. - 3.18.
+The disproportionate impact of Covid-19 on some communities underlines the importance of small community-led voluntary groups in Merton to support and engage with more marginalised communities.
 These groups have consistently told us that our criteria for awarding grant funding do not always recognise the benefits that these smaller grass roots organisations can offer.
-As part of our response to Black Lives Matter, we committed ourselves to recognising the contribution of these groups to tackling inequalities and this led to us reviewing the way that we award funding through the Civic Pride Investing in Communities Grant Programme to ensure a fair and balanced distribution of resources.
+As part of our response to Black Lives Matter, we committed ourselves to recognising the contribution of these groups to tackling inequalities and this led to us reviewing the way that we award funding through the Civic Pride Fund: Supporting the Voluntary and Community Sector 2023-26 to ensure a fair and balanced distribution of resources.
 We will continue to refine this approach for future funding rounds.